Break On Through (To the Other Side): Musical structure and composition

-Robby Krieger has stated that the guitar riff he played was inspired by the one in Paul Butterfield's version of the song "Shake Your Moneymaker" (originally by blues guitarist Elmore James).
+Robby Krieger has stated that the guitar riff he played was inspired by the one in the Paul Butterfield Blues Band's version of the song "Shake Your Moneymaker" (originally by blues guitarist Elmore James).
 In his autobiography, Ray Manzarek commented that his keyboard part was inspired by Stan Getz and João Gilberto's bossa nova album Getz/Gilberto.
 Other sources have been identified as Ray Charles's "What'd I Say" (bassline) and Them's "One Two Brown Eyes".
 In a review of the latter, Richie Unterberger elaborated:

+The song originally featured the refrain, "She gets high," but due to controversy around the word "high" producer Paul A. Rothchild was convinced to edit the word out to the repeated "She get!" instead; John Densmore noted, "We reluctantly agreed."
+The band's engineer Bruce Botnick restored the missing "high" for the release of the 1999 box set, The Complete Studio Recordings.

 Critical reception

 In a song review for AllMusic, critic Lindsay Planer comments that Morrison's lyrics "reveal a literacy that had rarely been incorporated into rock music":

 "Break On Through (To the Other Side)" was described by Billboard as an "excitement filled rocker" that represents a "powerful debut."
 Cash Box said the single is a "driving pulsating track that should see plenty of spins."
 It has also been widely considered one of the band's greatest songs.
 In 2021, The Guardian ranked the song number two on their list of the 30 greatest Doors songs, and Louder Sound ranked it number five on their list of the 20 greatest Doors songs.
-In 2012 the song was selected to be played on Mars during a NASA mission.
+In 2012, the song was selected to be played on Mars during a NASA mission.